wbic16/SQ/README.md

 * /api/v2/update?p=<phext>&c=<coordinate>&s=<scroll>: Overwrites the contents of the scroll at `coordinate` in `phext`.phext
 * /api/v2/delete?p=<phext>&c=<coordinate>: Clears the contents of the scroll at `coordinate` in `phext`.phext

-## Linux
-- `reset.sh`: removes the .sq folder from the file system and starts an instance on `world.phext`

-## Windows
-- `reset.ps1`: same as reset.sh, but in PowerShell

 # Trivia